8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 For a proper beach experience, you’ll want to visit the east side of Cozumel.
 The beaches are undeveloped, except for the occasional restaurant or fruit stand (gotta have the essentials), and perfect for enjoying the gorgeous weather.

-Other beautiful beaches on Cozumel include:
+Other beautiful beaches on Cozumel include

-- Playa las Rocas in the north section of the hotel zone on the west side of Cozumel.
+- Playa las Rocas is in the north section of the hotel zone on the west side of Cozumel.

 Veg out at one of the beach clubs

 I know I already recommended a beach day, but trust me, this is different.
-A beach club has everything you can find at a public beach, with the added bonus of easy bathroom access, unlimited food and drinks, and pool access as well!
-Plus, beach clubs are often located in more exclusive areas, making them more relaxed that public beaches, with far fewer people trying to sell you things while you sunbathe.
+A beach club has everything you can find at a public beach, with the added bonus of convenient bathroom access, unlimited food and drinks, and pool access as well!
+Plus, beach clubs are often located in more exclusive areas, making them more relaxed than public beaches, with far fewer people trying to sell you things while you sunbathe.

 Paradise Beach Club is located about 20 minutes south of downtown Cozumel.
 A day pass to this beach club includes unlimited food and non-alcoholic drinks plus unlimited Sol and XX beer.
 You also get access to sun loungers, a heated pool, and restrooms/changing rooms.
 There’s even WiFi on-site.
 Click here to reserve your day pass!